vaidyakhil/Good-Reads/coding_practices/CodingPractices.md

 */
 ```

+* wrapping third-party APIs is a best practice.
+When you wrap a third-party API, you minimize your dependencies upon it: You can choose to move to a different library in the future without much penalty.
+Wrapping also makes it easier to mock out third-party calls when you are testing your own code

+* If you are tempted to return null from a method, consider throwing an exception or returning a S PECIAL CASE object instead.
+If you are calling a null-returning method from a third-party API, consider wrapping that method with a method that either throws an exception or returns a special case object

 ### Functional Programming
 * Functional way adheres to the pure functions concept, functions should neither affect nor should their output depend on factors outside there scope.